ABenchM/abm/docs/Developer_Manual.md

     * To determine if MySQL is already installed on your machine, run `$ mysql`.
     * Some steps of the installations script may take several minutes.
 While waiting, you can consult the log files to check on the advancement of the installation.
 * Once the installation finishes, restart your machine.
-* Fill in the correct information in the [configuration files](#configuration-information) of ABM.
+* Open Eclipse and fill in the correct information in the [configuration files](#configuration-information) of ABM.
 * Continue with the installation instructions from the [Eclipse set-up](#set-up-eclipse).
-You don't need to install Eclipse, this is already done.
+You don't need to install Eclipse.

 ## Complete installation (Linux and MacOS)
 The installation of ABM is not recommended on Windows.
 We advise Windows users to dual boot their installation with Linux or to use a VM.
 Note that ABM tends to be a bit slow on a VM, depending on the capabilities of the host machine.